nghttp2/nghttp2/doc/nghttpx.1.rst

 HTTP variables, like authority or request path, and even return custom response without forwarding request to backend servers.

+There are 2 levels of mruby script invocations: global and per-pattern.
+The global mruby script is set by :option:`--mruby-file` option and is called for all requests.
+The per-pattern mruby script is set by "mruby" parameter in :option:`-b` option.
+It is invoked for a request which matches the particular pattern.
+The order of hook invocation is: global request phase hook, per-pattern request phase hook, per-pattern response phase hook, and finally global response phase hook.
+If a hook returns a response, any later hooks are not invoked.
+The global request hook is invoked before the pattern matching is made and changing request path may affect the pattern matching.

+Please note that request and response hooks of per-pattern mruby script for a single request might not come from the same script.
+This might happen after a request hook is executed, backend failed for some reason, and at the same time, backend configuration is replaced by API request, and then the request uses new configuration on retry.
+The response hook from new configuration, if it is specified, will be invoked.

-To specify mruby script file, use :option:`--mruby-file` option.
-The script will be evaluated once per thread on startup, and it must instantiate object and evaluate it as the return value (e.g., ``App.new``).
+The all mruby script will be evaluated once per thread on startup, and it must instantiate object and evaluate it as the return value (e.g., ``App.new``).
 This object is called app object.
 If app object defines ``on_req`` method, it is called with :rb:class:`Nghttpx::Env` object on request hook.
 Similarly, if app object defines ``on_resp``